willnorris/willnorris.com-wordpress/public/wordpress-content/plugins/wp-super-cache/readme.txt

 Load your desktop ftp client and connect to your site.
 You may need to enable "Show hidden files" in the preferences of the ftp client.
 Navigate to the root of your site where you'll find the .htaccess file.
 Download that file and edit it in a text editor.
 Delete the lines between "# BEGIN WPSuperCache" and "# END WPSuperCache" and save the file.
 Now upload it, overwriting the .htaccess file on your server.

+= How do I change file permissions? =

+This [page](http://codex.wordpress.org/Changing_File_Permissions) on the WordPress Codex explains everything you need to know about file permissions on your server and various ways of changing them.

+= Why do I get load spikes when new posts are made? =

+You may have the "clear all cached files when new posts are made" option set.
+Clearing those files can take time plus your visitors will now be visiting uncached pages.
+Are you using Google Analytics campaign tracking with utm_source in the url?
+Those pages aren't cached.
+See the question, "How should I best use the utm_source tracking tools in Google Analytics with this plugin" above for how to use them properly.
+Cached pages have to be refreshed when posts are made.
+Perhaps your server just isn't up to the job of serving the amount of traffic you get.
+Enable the "cache rebuild" feature as that may help.

 = Troubleshooting =

 If things don't work when you installed the plugin here are a few things to check: